-Scary Halloween Treats - Spider Meatballs, Witches Fingers: Recipes
+Scary Halloween Treats - Spider Meatballs, Witch Fingers: Recipes

 So here, revealed for you in this article - unearthed, dis-entombed, forever freed from the shadows - are these monstrously good Halloween treats and goodies.
 OK, that's enough with the Halloween metaphors.
-I dug out my Granny's old cookbook from the top shelf at the back of my cupboard, and looked up the recipes.
+Let's dig out Granny's old cookbook from the top shelf at the back of my cupboard, and looked up the recipes.

 Hot Dog Mummies